-From February 20th to 26th, we will be celebrating the theme “Always in All Ways” and invite you to explore your community’s heritage in all the ways that excite you.
-We encourage you to take time during Heritage Week 2023 to celebrate the culture and heritage of the communities that make up the place you call home.
-This could look like anything from joining a walking tour, taking part in a workshop, to cooking a family recipe at home!
+From February 20th to 26th, we celebrated the theme “Always in All Ways” and invited you to explore your community’s heritage in all the ways that excite you.
+We hope you took time during Heritage Week 2023 to celebrate the culture and heritage of the communities that make up the place you call home.

 From February 21st to 27th, we celebrated the theme “altogether inclusive” and explored the many ways that heritage engagement requires creativity, as well as unique solutions and actions to encourage broad participation.
 Heritage can and must foster best practices in diversity and accessibility.
 By reducing the many different types of barriers that keep people from enjoying heritage and feeling safe, then lives will be enriched.
 When heritage responds to diversity and accessibility challenges, it becomes inclusive.
 This is possible for even the smallest of heritage organizations and is reason to celebrate.